First Time Home Buyer Program

 - Earnest Money = about 1% ($2000 on a $200,000 home) (Earnest Money can be and often times returned at closing unless it is part of a down payment)

 As a First Time Home Buyer you may not have much money to put down even for earnest money, but there are some ways around that.
-In some circumstances we have done as low as $100 earnest money, or even an earnest money promissory note can be created.
+In some circumstances we have done as low as $100 earnest money.
 Earnest money can be negotiated, however it is up to the listing agent and seller as to if they would accept anything less than what is stated.
 The earnest money is really your Good Faith commitment that you will do everything you can to follow through and purchase the home once you sign the contract.
 If for some reason your loan underwriting does not go through, say a collection popped up at the last minute, then as long as it is before the loan objection deadline in the contract, your Earnest money will be returned to you.
 This is the same for an appraisal that comes in lower than the price you have the property under contract for.
 If the house you have under contract doesn’t appraise at contract price, then you can walk away from the deal and get your earnest money back.
 What about those so called Closing Costs?
 We always ask for closing costs for our buyers when we submit a contract.
 We ask the lender what amount of closing costs (seller concessions) do we need to ask for in the contract so that our buyer does not have to come to closing with any money.
 So effectively we structure the deals so that you do not have to come to closing with any money.
 If you do get a loan that does require a down payment, then you bring the difference of what you already put down as earnest money to closing.
-So if your down payment was $7500 and you put down $2000 in earnest money, than you would bring $5500 to closing, but you would know this all upfront in general before you get a house under contract.
+So if your down payment requirement was $7500 and you put down $2000 in earnest money, than you would be required to bring $5500 to closing (unless you are approved for the down payment assistance program), but you would know this all upfront in general before you get a house under contract.

 Your rates will be better if your score is higher but given rates are so low and home prices are still low, it doesn’t make sense to wait to get the score up higher than what you minimally need to get the loan.
 Some first time buyers we work with are amazed after we do an initial 15 minute desktop underwriting that they can qualify for a home loan and better yet their monthly payment is going to be lower than what they are currently paying to rent.